Turla APT is targeting UK servers with malicious tools and Snake malware in an ongoing campaign

 As coverage continues, Silobreaker users can easily set up a dashboard to automatically collect, alert, analyse, monitor and visualise mentions of Turla APT from hundreds of thousands of open sources in real time.

-Screenshot 1 – Silobreaker Time Series – Monitoring mentions and developments of “Turla APT” and “Snake Malware” over time.
+Silobreaker’s Time Series can monitor mentions and developments of “Turla APT” and “Snake Malware” over time.

-Screenshot 2 – Silobreaker Network – Real-time link analysis leveraging unstructured open source data to detect relationships between various entities.
-This link analysis gives timely and intuitive insights into the associations surrounding Turla APT including related malware, IOCs, command & control infrastructure, affected countries and affected products.
+The Network tool performs real-time link analysis leveraging unstructured open source data to detect relationships between various entities., gicing timely and intuitive insights into the associations surrounding Turla APT including related malware, IOCs, command & control infrastructure, affected countries and affected products.

-Screenshot 3 – Silobreaker Dashboard automatically collecting and contextualising data in relation to Turla APT as and when it’s published.
+Screenshot – A customisable dashboard automatically collecting and contextualising data in relation to Turla APT as and when it’s published.
 This is a great way to keep on top of developments whilst allowing Silobreaker’s analytical tools to make sense of the data via simple-to-disseminate visualisations, trends, link analyses and highlighting of specific entities such as IOCs.

 To see further analysis of the Turla APT and other cyber threats to your organisation in Silobreaker, book an online demo today.